Security processes and secure data management

 CloudBees has a dedicated operations team that manages the CloudBees production environment and other environments within the CloudBees infrastructure.

-Production data and infrastructure for CloudBees platform for SDM are housed in a production environment accessible only to operational team members and lead CloudBees platform for SDM product engineers.
+Production data and infrastructure for CloudBees SDM are housed in a production environment accessible only to operational team members and lead CloudBees SDM product engineers.
 This is a very small, core group.

-All commits to the CloudBees platform for SDM codebase have to go through a pull request review by at least one other team member before being merged into the master branch.
+All commits to the CloudBees SDM codebase have to go through a pull request review by at least one other team member before being merged into the master branch.

 Deployments are done automatically by the continuous integration system.
 Only the CI system has the credentials to deploy to the staging and production environments.